Close Menu

 Facebook Twitter LinkedIn Pinterest Email Copy Link

-One of the things that Apple didn’t say during its developer conference keynote talk emerged soon after.
-During another session at WWDC25 (that Apple calls ‘Platforms State of the Union’) it was announced that this year’s macOS 26 Tahoe will be the last to support Intel-based Mac laptops and desktops.
-And that’s why you’ll probably want to upgrade over the next couple of years.
+The change emerged during Apple’s WWDC25 developer conference in June during a session that Apple calls ‘Platforms State of the Union’.
+It was announced that this year’s macOS 26 Tahoe will be the last to support Intel-based Mac laptops and desktops.

-Apple will continue to release security updates for three years (presumably from now).
-So you’ll definitely want to have moved on by mid-2028 in my opinion as Apple won’t update your Mac against security threats and other things that early computer magazines called ‘net nasties’.
+But you’ll definitely want to have moved on by mid-2028 in my opinion as Apple won’t update your Mac against security threats and other things that early computer magazines called ‘net nasties’.

-For macOS Tahoe, Intel-based Macs that meet the system requirements will get access to the new Liquid Glass design, Spotlight and Continuity updates.
+For macOS 26 Tahoe, Intel-based Macs that meet the system requirements will get access to the new Liquid Glass design, Spotlight and Continuity updates.
 You’ll also get the new Phone app for macOS.

-As you may know, Intel Macs don’t support features like Apple Intelligence.
-Supported Intel-based Macs include MacBook Pro (16-inch, 2019), MacBook Pro (13-inch, 2020, four Thunderbolt 3 ports), iMac (27-inch, 2020) and Mac Pro (2019).
-It is a little weird for me looking at that list knowing that some of these machines were some of the most powerful PCs on the market at the time.
+macOS 26 supported Intel-based Macs include MacBook Pro (16-inch, 2019), MacBook Pro (13-inch, 2020, four Thunderbolt 3 ports), iMac (27-inch, 2020) and Mac Pro (2019).
+It is a little weird for me to look at that list knowing that some of these machines were some of the most powerful PCs on the market at the time.

 It’s also hard not to feel sorry for those people who bought the 2019 Mac Pro (at great cost, starting at $5,999) when Apple Silicon was only just around the corner (though we were still four years off an Apple Silicon Mac Pro).